OrangeGrenadine/AutoChest-Minescript/README_EN.md

 ---

-**MineSorter** is a set of Python scripts for [Minescript](https://minescript.net/) designed to fully automate your Minecraft chest sorting by creating *smart* storage islets.
+**This** is a set of Python scripts for [Minescript](https://minescript.net/) designed to fully automate your Minecraft chest sorting by creating *smart* storage islets.

 ---